lorenzwalthert/thesis-template-bookdown/README.md

     reference, LaTeX cross-, text- and figure reference.
   - It’s native R. Integrate R code and R output in your writing has never been easier than with bookdown.
-You can also use other languages supported by knitr such as python, stan etc.
+You can also use other languages supported by knitr such as python, stan etc.\[1\]

 **How this template works**

-There are different directories in this template.
-We canuse the bash command tee to show the output
+There are different directories in this template:

 ``` bash
 tree -d -L 2 --charset unicode